To our patients and their families

 - If you are suspecting you have been exposed or have the symptoms of fever, cough, and shortness of breath, do not come into the office instead please call or use your patient portal to send us a message and we will provide direction.

-- Pregnant patients are considered to be at risk, therefore follow the CDC website guidelines and use caution when traveling.
+- Please follow the Ohio guidelines and the CDC website guidelines and use caution when traveling.
 Travel is being limited by the government as well as large gatherings by the Governor of Ohio, in an effort to contain and reduce the spread of the virus.

 For more information

 The heat is upon us and managing your hot flashes in the summer is no easy task.
 Unfortunately, wishing it was December won’t help for most, but fortunately there are multiple ways to minimize those insufferable hot flashes!

 What questions should you ask your obstetrician about genetic testing?
 The best approach depends on what you really want to know.
 Every parent-to-be wants to have a healthy beautiful baby, but of course there is always a chance your child will have some abnormality or disorder.
 The good news is there are prenatal screening tests that will provide you with answers, IF you want to know.
 Here are some clarifying questions.